Travel-Swap/bounties/README.md

  - Add Flights / Rentals

 TravelSwap is currenlty raising funds to scale the business and attract more talent to help develop the platform.
 We are currently seeking developers to assist us.
-As part of this, we offer work packages or bounties.
+As part of this, we offer bounties.
 Additionally, there is the possibility of a full-time position.

 ## Tech Stack